KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 web-dev workflows.
 When something becomes 10x faster or easier, this frees us to build new and better things.

-Building for the web involves dozens of interconnected workflows.
-The last 3-5 years have seen workflow after workflow get automated.
-And the exciting thing is that each new automation enables workflows downstream from it to be automated as well.
+Building for the web involves navigating dozens of interconnected workflows.
+The last few years have seen workflow after workflow get automated.
+And the exciting thing is that each new automation enables workflows up and down-stream from it to be automated as well.
 So just as Typefaces builds on previous automations such as Webpack and NPM, now that we have automated this part of our workflow (self-hosting), it opens the door for [automating futher font-loading optimizations](https://www.zachleat.com/web/comprehensive-webfonts/).

 Let me know what you think and please [come over to